sebpalluel/web3-monorepo/README.md

 ## Development server

-Run `nx serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
+Run `nx serve web` for a dev server.
+Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding